Luciano Lamonarca

-Luciano Lamonarca (born 11 August 1978) is an Italian opera singer, crossover artist, keynote speaker, philanthropist, and event producer.
-He has performed under the patronage and auspices of the United Nations, UNESCO, European Union, Presidency of the Italian Republic, and Italian Ministry of Foreign Affairs.
-Venues in which he has performed include the United Nations General Assembly, Lincoln Center, Carnegie Hall, Madison Square Garden, Liechtenstein Museum in Vienna, and Teatro Politeama in Palermo.
-With his more than three hundred benefit event performances as of 2022, involvement in numerous charitable causes, and commitment to making art with a purpose, Luciano Lamonarca has rightfully earned the nickname "The Goodwill Tenor."
+Luciano Lamonarca (born 11 August 1978), known professionally as Luciano the Monarch, is an Italian American opera singer, crossover artist, keynote speaker, philanthropist, and event producer.
+His tenor voice has resonated in some of the most prestigious international concert halls and venues, including Lincoln Center, Perelman Performing Arts Center, Carnegie Hall, Madison Square Garden, Liechtenstein Museum in Vienna, Dag Hammarskjold Auditorium, and many others.
+With his more than three hundred benefit event performances as of 2022, involvement in numerous charitable causes, and commitment to making art with a purpose, Lamonarca has earned the nickname "The Goodwill Tenor."

 Personal life and education

 Luciano Lamonarca was born in Milan as the second and youngest son of Pasquale Lamonarca and Anna De Nicolo.
-His family later moved to Ruvo di Puglia in the southern Province of Bari where he began his musical education.
-Originally trained as a clarinetist, at age 18 he devoted himself to opera after hearing a recording of Mario Del Monaco’s rendition of “Un Amore Così Grande.”
+His family later moved to Ruvo di Puglia in the southern Province of Bari, where he began his musical education.

+Originally trained as a clarinetist, at age 18 he devoted himself to opera after hearing a recording of Mario Del Monaco's rendition of "Un amore così grande".
 From 1998 to 2008, he participated in several master classes conducted by Salvatore Fisichella, Roberto Scandiuzzi and Daniele Barioni, and he studied with Gino Lo Risso-Toma, Carmen Sensaud, and Ignazio Campisi.

 In 2008, he moved to the United States.